slaclab/pydm/docs/source/tutorials/intro.rst

     caput MTEST:Run 1

-The server will now be running and the tutorial can access the necessary PV's.
+The server will now be running and the tutorial files can access the necessary PV's.

-In another (third) terminal window, completed tutorial files can be ran as follows:
+In another (third) terminal window, the completed tutorial files can be ran as follows:
  .. code-block:: bash

-    export EPICS_CA_MAX_ARRAY_BYTES=10000000
     pydm <tutorial_file_name>.ui|.py